Home Article Library Fish Index Tank Setups Forum Site Map Site Search Links

 by water changes

 In a new aquarium, there are not enough of the bacteria to cope with the waste load and toxic ammonia can rise to dangerous levels.
 Eventually, the bacteria increase to cope with the ammonia, converting it to another, only slighly less toxic compound - Nitrite.
 This too will then rise to high levels until a second type of bacteria increases and converts it to the much less toxic Nitrate.
 This process can take several weeks.
+The problems often experienced during this period are sometimes referred to as "New Tank Syndrome".
 In the confines of an aquarium, there is not really a complete 'cycle', and most of the end product, Nitrate, is normally removed by water changes as shown in the diagram above.

 There are therefore certain things which should be done to minimise any stress or even fatalities during the cycling period: